Coexistence, enhancements and short loops in random walk loop soups: Introduction and main results

 where $U = U^s_N$, and $n_x(\gamma) = \sum_{i=0}^{|\gamma|} \mathbbm{1}_{ \{ \gamma(i) = x \} } $ is the local time of the walk $\gamma$ at $x$.
 The identity (\ref{eq:spinconnection}) for $U = U^s_N$ was proved in \cite{BFS1} (see also the Appendix of \cite{BFS2} for the correction of a mistake in the definition of the model in \cite{BFS1}).

 \textit{The Bose gas.} The Bose gas is another important statistical mechanics model.
 The model is defined in the functional analytic framework of quantum mechanics (we refer to \cite{LiebBook} for its definition and an overview) and can be reformulated as a random walk loop soup in discrete or continuous space using the Feynman-Kac formula \cite{Ginibre}.
-One of the most important (unsolved) mathematical problems involving the Bose gas is the proof of the occurrence of a phase transition, known as Bose-Einstein condensation, which can be related to the occurrence of macroscopic loops in the corresponding random walk loop soup \cite{Feynman}.
+One of the most important (unsolved) mathematical problems involving the Bose gas is the proof of the occurrence of a phase transition, known as Bose-Einstein condensation, which can be related to the occurrence of macroscopic loops in the corresponding random walk loop soup (this relation was suggested by Feynman, \cite{Feynman}, and has not been verified from a mathematically rigorous point of view).
 For this reason in recent years significant effort has been made to understand basic properties of interacting random walk loop soups, see e.g. \cite{Betz0, BU1, BU3, Bogachev, D-V, ElboimPeled}, none of these papers however considers random loops in the presence of spatial interactions like in the Bose gas or in the present paper.
 The model we consider is a simplification of the Bose gas in the grand canonical ensemble with (short range) interaction potential $v = \alpha \, \delta_0 $, with $\alpha>0$, if the weight function satisfies $U(n) = \exp( - \alpha \binom{n}{2} )$, with the parameter $\beta$ playing the role of the fugacity (see \cite[Appendix A1]{QuitmannTaggi} for a discussion on the connection between our model and the Bose gas).
 The methods we develop can be applied in wider generality and adapted directly to the random loop representation of the Bose gas in discrete space, even in the presence of long range interactions (for clarity and conciseness reasons, we go for a simpler setting, which is also more general).

 \textit{Other models.} Other relevant models which belong or are related to the general framework of our random walk loop soup are the double dimer model \cite{QuitmannTaggi2}, corresponding to the case $U(n) = \mathbbm{1}_{n=1}$, and the loop O(N) model (see \cite{PeledSpinka} and references therein for an overview), which is related to the case $U(n) = \mathbbm{1}_{n\leq 1}$.
 We refer to \cite{QuitmannTaggi} for a discussion on these connections.
 Unfortunately not all our results (but only some of them) can be applied to the study of such cases, since for conciseness reasons it is practical for us to make the assumption that $U(n)>0$ for any $n \in \mathbb{N}_0$, in order to avoid hard-core constraints.